tzav

 Does The Force actually exist?
 I mean, in the real world?

 It does.
 If we’re sensitive to it, we can feel that energy field and connect with it.
 And that energy can be harnessed and used—we sometimes call it magic—for good or for evil.
-The ancient Kabbalists were able to do this.
-Apparently, they even created golems.
-We’re forbidden to use it to so great an extent because we haven’t ascended to their plane of holiness.
-Humans are frail, and it’s all too easy to be seduced by the Dark Side.

-We often don’t realize the power than we have, even as we’re wielding it, tossing energy around helter-skelter, knowing not where it lands or what it creates.
-But when we become aware, we can begin to control our own negative emotions, even when we’re confronted by people who are unpleasant, who spew out opinions that are offensive to our own values.
-We can choose the sort of energy we impart to the world, choosing the light.
-We can never know the backstory of the strangers we encounter, never know what a simple kind word or deed can accomplish.
-Sometimes the slightest smile or show of compassion can alter the path of someone who was contemplating doing something awful, or help lift someone from the depths of despair.
+We often don’t realize the power that we have, even as we’re wielding it, tossing energy around helter-skelter, knowing not where it lands or what it creates.
+But when we become aware, we can begin control our own negative emotions, even when we’re confronted by people who are unpleasant, who spew out opinions that are offensive to our own values.
+We can be aware and choose the sort of energy we impart to the world, choosing the light.

 So, let’s try to feel our connection with all that is, take a beat, and be grateful to The One Who Spoke and the world came into being, the One who created that cosmic web of energy.
 We are, as the cliché goes, all in it together.